Team-ROO/awesome-pokemmo-prompts/README.md

 You need 6 badges to access Mistralton
-You need to be in the post-game to access Abundant Shrine To get berry seeds, you need to buy harvesting tools Harvesting tools cost 350 PokeYen each
+You need to be in the post-game to access Abundant Shrine To get berry seeds, you need to buy harvesting tools Gracidia flowers do not need harvesting tools Harvesting tools cost 350 PokeYen each
-It is recommended to sell Gracidia and nature herbs to the NPCs in the game, but check the GTL for most recent information It takes 3 Gracidia for each plot of land
-Gracidia yield is between 4-6 Gracidia plus nature herbs per harvest if there were no mistakes while growing It takes about 6 hours to complete Unova Region
+It is recommended to sell Gracidia and nature herbs to the NPCs in the game, but check the GTL for most recent information It takes 3 Gracidia to grow one Gracidia plant Gracidia yield is between 4-6 Gracidia plus nature herbs per harvest if there were no mistakes while growing It takes about 6 hours to complete Unova Region Gracidia takes 42 hours to fully grow
+You cannot harvest Gracidia until it is fully grown Gracidia must be watered every 12 hours
+Gracidia sell to NPCs for 1250 PokeYen each
+Nature herbs sell to NPCs for 2500 PokeYen each

 ---------------------------------